UniprJRC/FSDApapers/Simpleselect/ArticleReplicabilityCodes/_README.txt

 % - The R-functions, quickselectFS.R and quickselectFSw.R, can be tested
 %   in R by running mainDemo.R.
 % - The MATLAB-equivalent is mainDemo.m.
+% - The Python script mainDemo.py shows how to call a compiled version of
+%   quickselectFS.c from python.
 %
 % Finally, we provide two demo functions that display the execution of
 % the algorithms in a didactical form.